surajmandal778/client-onboarding-system/README.md

 python manage.py runserver
 Visit: http://127.0.0.1:8000

-🧪 Test Login Credentials (Optional)
+🧪 Test Login Credentials
-Username: admin
+Username: testuser2

-Password: admin123
+Password: 12345678

 📄 Bonus: Client Report
 Visit the /report route to view a list of all clients.
 You can also export the list as a PDF.